2014cb22-del/CS3/README.md

      ```

 4. **Run the Analysis**
-   - Open `Model Building.Rmd` in RStudio.
+   - Open `ModelBuilding.Rmd` in RStudio.
    - Feel free to change the h values in the forecast function to predict more into the future (set to 12 right now to predict 12 months into future)
    - Click **Knit** to run all the code and generate the full report.
    - This will produce the HTML (or PDF) report with all of our results, including plots, tables, and model outputs.